-- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve. - If the valve is stuck or clogged, change or replace it while the engine is shut down. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - The anti-siphon valve is a vital fuel system part. - If the fuel line ruptures, this valve will prevent the fuel from siphoning from the tank. - The valve is located on the fuel tank, where the fuel feed line attaches to the tank. - The valve is spring loaded and is opened by fuel pump vacuum.
+- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve. - If the valve is stuck or clogged, ONLY change or replace it while the engine is Off. - NEVER run the engine with the anti-siphon valve removed, except in an emergency. - The anti-siphon valve is a vital fuel system part. - If the fuel line ruptures, this valve prevents the siphoning of fuel from the tank. - The valve is located on the fuel tank, where the fuel feed line attaches to the tank. - The valve is spring loaded and is opened by fuel pump vacuum.